-- Combined Fire Control following the decision by Suffolk Fire and Rescue Service (12 September 2023) to introduce their own standalone fire control centre, we will continue to uphold the existing level of response service to our communities whilst also maintaining momentum to deliver the new mobilising system in 2024. - Assets we will ensure the timely disposal of assets that are no longer required for example, the former Huntingdon fire station site and continue to look for wider property portfolio collaboration opportunities. - Culture the Authority is proud of the positive working culture within the Service which was recognised in our 2023 inspection report by His Majesty's Inspectorate of Constabulary and Fire and Rescue Services who scored us 'Good'.
-However cognisant of adverse publicity about culture elsewhere in the sector we will continue to work hard to promote the right values, ensuring fairness and promoting diversity. - Financial Climate although the public sector pay award has been agreed for this and the next financial year, we will continue to monitor the national landscape and update our Financial Business Continuity Plan accordingly.
-The Authority will also continue to lobby government with regard to fairer funding formulas. - Sector Developments we will monitor the progress of central government consultations into fire sector reform and public inquiry's into events that affect the emergency services for example, Grenfell Tower and be prepared to act on the outcome(s) once known.
+- Combined Fire Control following the decision by Suffolk Fire and Rescue Service (12 September 2023) to introduce their own standalone fire control centre, the Service continued to work with Systel (supplier) and on 12 September 2024 successfully went 'live' with the new mobilising system.
+At the time of writing the future of the collaboration remains unclear. - Culture the Authority is proud of the positive working culture within the Service which was recognised in our 2023 inspection report by His Majesty's Inspectorate of Constabulary and Fire and Rescue Services who scored us 'Good'.
+Cognisant of adverse publicity about culture elsewhere in the sector we have continued to work hard to promote the right values, ensuring fairness and promoting diversity.

+- Financial Climate we will continue to monitor the impact of pay awards and the general landscape updating our Financial Business Continuity Plan accordingly.
+The Authority has and will continue to lobby government regarding fairer funding formulas. - Sector Developments in early September 2024, the Panel in the Grenfell Tower Inquiry published its final report into the tragedy; the Service is currently reviewing the findings and will take any appropriate action necessary to ensure public safety.
+We will also continue to monitor the progress of central government consultations into fire sector reform.